Credential Program in Composition and Rhetoric

 On this page:

-This program in teaching English is designed to provide the graduate level credentials to allow high school teachers to teach college level composition courses in their high schools through College Credit Plus (CCP).
+This program in teaching English is designed to provide graduate-level credentials to allow high school teachers to teach college-level composition courses in their high schools through College Credit Plus (CCP).
 In addition, teachers completing this program will meet the Ohio Department of Higher Education (ODHE) standards for eligibility to teach courses in Ohio public community colleges and universities.
-With the exception of LA 6100, these credential/certificate courses will also count toward teachers’ licensure renewal requirements and earn credit hours toward the MA in English with a concentration in Composition and Rhetoric, if desired.
+With the exception of LA 6100, these credential/certificate courses will also count toward teachers’ licensure renewal requirements and earn credit hours toward the M.A. in English with a concentration in Composition and Rhetoric, if desired.

-Secondary English teachers who wish to pursue the teaching credential/certificate must submit to the Graduate School the following:
+Secondary English teachers who wish to pursue the teaching credential/certificate must follow these steps:

-- Please apply through Wright State's Graduate School.
+- Apply through Wright State's Graduate School.
 The options for applying to the CCP certificate and credential programs are on the online application.

-- Proof of current Ohio AYA License in Integrated Language Arts
+- Submit proof of current Ohio AYA License in integrated language arts.

 Send application materials to: